gowriks12/DSP-projects/README.md

 All the projects are carried out in MATALB.

 The first project is to demonstrate interpolation and decimation of signals for a given I/D ratio.
-Second project includes image compression project.
+Second project includes image compression using biorthogonal coiflets.
+Third project is a project on designing a sampling rate converter for a multi-rate DSP system.